Golden Woman

+"Let it be received fifth [on the list], that beyond the land called Viatka, entering into Scythia, there stands a great idol called Zlota baba, which translated means 'golden old woman' or 'golden crone', which the neighboring peoples worship and venerate.
+No one passing nearby, whether hunting wild animals or pursuing game, goes by empty-handed or without making an offering.
+Indeed, if a noble gift is lacking, the person throws even a skin or at least a hair pulled from their clothing as an offering to the idol, and passes by with a bow and reverence."

 Giles Fletcher in his Of the Russe Common Wealth (1591) writes that some maps and descriptions of countries, e.g., one by Herberstein, mention a "Slata Baba, or the golden hagge", an idol in the shape of an old woman who serves as an oracle for indigenous priests.
 However Fletcher sees this as a myth.
 He further writes that in Obdoria, near the mouth of Ob River there is a rock of shape resembling a ragged woman bearing a child in her hands, and Obdorian Samoyeds use it in their pagan sorcery.